intermine/im-docs/docs/database/data-sources/custom/index.rst

 There are three parts to creating a new source:

 1. Create a directory for your data sources, e.g. `flymine-bio-sources`
+2. Write a data parser (not required for OBO or GFF sources)
-2. Configure the mine to use this source (make an entry in your `project.xml`)
+3. Configure the mine to use this source (make an entry in your `project.xml`)
-3. Write a data parser

-You can write a data parser in Java, by extending the `DataConverter` class, or you can use some other language to generate a standalone InterMine Items XML file.
-See `this page <../apis/index.html>`_ for more information on the InterMine Items XML file format and links to language-specific APIs (Perl, Python, etc.) that can help create it.

-Writing your own parser is not required for OBO or GFF sources.
+To get started, create a directory to put all of your data sources in.
+You only need to that once.
+Then follow the instructions below and run the script to create your data source.
+If necessary, use the APIs provided to write code to parse your data file and load into the InterMine database.
+Finally, add your new data source to your project XML file.

 Run make_source script
 ------------------------

 The `make_source <https://raw.githubusercontent.com/intermine/intermine-scripts/master/make_source>`_ script creates the basic skeleton for a source.
-It should be run in your data sources directory, like this:
+It should be run in your mine's data sources directory, like this:

 .. code-block:: bash